 The BJU Press Heritage Studies series for grades one through six covers history, geography, and cultural studies from a Christian perspective, recognizing that God is active both in past and present historical events.
+Teacher's editions for some of the newest editions identify specific lesson elements as "Biblical Worldview Shaping."
 Textbooks include stories about famous historical figures, including Christian missionaries and leaders.
 In addition, this series encourages students to become responsible Christian citizens.
 The stories and illustrations include characters from diverse cultures.

-For each course, there are a student text, a teacher’s edition, a student activity manual, tests (one test per chapter plus quizzes for grades three through six), and answer keys for the student activity manual and tests.
+For each course, there are a student text, a teacher’s edition, a student activity manual, assessments (one test per chapter, plus quizzes for grades three through six), and separate answer keys for the student activity manual and assessments.
 Subject kits for each course include all these items.
-BJU Press also has eTextbook versions of both the student textbooks and teacher's editions.
+BJU Press also has eTextbook versions of both the student textbooks and teacher's editions that are available to purchasers for a limited time.

-The textbooks and activity manual are colorful and attractive.
+The textbooks and activity manuals are colorful and attractive.
 Textbooks are not consumable, but activity manuals are.

 The courses are designed to be taught by a teacher.
 Student books provide some of the course content, but guided discussions, additional information, and activities in the teacher’s edition for each textbook provide essential components.
 This is especially true for courses up through fourth grade.
 Older students will do more independent reading and require less teacher-led instruction than younger students.

 Additional resources can be found on the Homeschool Hub™.
 Parents need to create and sign into their account, but this is free, no matter where course materials are purchased.
 The Hub includes a calendar and succinct lesson plans that make using the courses very efficient for homeschoolers.
 You can customize lesson plans, make assignments, track student progress, and use the online grade book.
-The Hub also contains everything on the Teacher's Toolkit CD if the course has one, and similar digital resources for most other courses, such as visual aids, quizzes, and materials lists.
+The Hub also contains the digital resources for most courses, such as visual aids, quizzes, and materials lists.
+Everything previously on the Teacher's Toolkit CD (included with older courses) is on the Hub.

 Student activity manuals and their companion answer key books are essential components of these courses.
 The teacher’s editions for the textbooks tell you when to use which pages in the activity manuals.
 For the activity manuals, the teacher’s answer key has full-size student pages with overprinted answers.

 At the younger levels, activity manuals include matching, circling, drawing, writing brief answers, cutting and pasting.
-Activities gradually shift toward more written responses.
+Activities gradually shift toward more written responses and some mapwork.
 Graphic organizers are used frequently in the activity manuals.
 In addition, while there are frequent hands-on activities in textbooks for younger levels, these decrease at upper levels.
-Nevertheless, there are still some hands-on activities and other activities that students with different learning styles might enjoy at all levels.

 Heritage Studies 1: Faith and Community, fourth edition